GluuFederation/oxd-ruby/README.md

 ## Using the Library in your website

-> You are now on the `master` branch.
-If you want to use `oxd-ruby` for production use, switch to the branch of the matching version as the `oxd-server` you are installing.

 [oxD RP](https://gluu.org/docs/oxd/3.1.1) has complete information about the Code Authorization flow and the various details about oxD RP configuration.
 This document provides only documentation about the oxd-ruby library.

 ### Prerequisites